 Recommended Hotel near Luoyang's Longmen Caves

-The Luoyang Ease House that is reviewed in detail below is a 4-star hotel that is located near Luoyang's city center with convenient transportation to the airport and the high-speed Longmen railway station.
+The 4-star Luoyang Ease House that is reviewed below is located near Luoyang's city center.
+Convenient transportation to the airport and the high-speed Longmen Railway Station is available from its location.
 It is also just a short taxi ride away from the Longmen Caves.
 In addition to the links to Agoda that are used in the review below, this hotel is also available for booking on Trip.com by following this link.

 The Luoyang Ease House is a 4-star business hotel in a quiet and clean residential area.
 It was built by an international design team in a style that mixes modern and traditional architectural design elements.
 Its location is ideal for travellers that come to Luoyang by high-speed train as the Luoyang Longmen Railway Station is just a short drive away.
 The hotel provides free shuttle service to/from this high-speed railway station upon request.
 Tourists that fly in to the Luoyang Beijiao Airport also have nothing to worry about since the hotel can provide free airport pickup upon request as well.
 Self-catering is a convenient and cheap option for guests of the Luoyang Ease House since it has a convenience store and is also very close to the Quanshun shopping center.
 Luoyang's city center is a mere 1 km away and the Longmen Grottoes are just a few miles south.